emilyrosenberg/snowy-melt/README.md

 Gitpod

 ## Testing
-This game was tested throughout development in the terminal in VS Code, and in a deployed version using Heroku.
+This game was tested throughout development in the terminal in VS Code.
+It was deployed and tested using Heroku.

+### Functionality
+The game is written in a run.py file, and the images and word/hint pairs are stored in two other .py files.
+These files are imported into the main file, which gets a random wod/hint pair for each round, and iterates through the images to show the user the visual of a melting snowman.
+This functionality is designed to be simple and to run without errors.

 ### Bugs
-Here are a few of the bugs I dealt with during development.
+Here are a few of the bugs I fixed during development.
 - Press any key to start the game <br>
-I researched a tried several ways to implement this, including import keyboard and using various functions which did not work for me.
-But then I found other advice arguing that using the input() function was probably the best solution in Python.
-The result was that the user presses Enter to start the game and play again.
+I researched and tried several ways to implement this, including "import keyboard" and using various functions which did not work for me.
+But then I found other advice arguing that using the "input()" function was probably the best solution in Python.
+The result is that in the finished game the user presses Enter to start the game and to play again.
 - Get word/hint pairs from a dictionary <br>
-Originally I had a list of words and a list of hints, but I needed them to be connected so that the pair showed in the same round of the game.
+Originally I had a list of words and a separate list of hints, but I needed them to be connected so that the pair showed in the same round of the game.
 My mentor helped me create a dictionary of pairs instead of two lists.
 Code Institute tutoring (Rebeccca) directed me toward a [resource](https://stackoverflow.com/questions/4859292/how-can-i-get-a-random-key-value-pair-from-a-dictionary/4859322#4859322) so that I could get a random pair first.
 Then I figured out how to get the word and the hint from there, and send them to the right place.
 - The upper() function <br>
 In order for the guessed letter to be validated, both the guess and the letters in the word must be uppercase.
 At first I didn't understand where this function should go.
 I did a lot of trial and error, and printing.
 After I changed the functionality of getting the word/hint pairs, I had to figure it out again.
 - Re-starting the game <br>